 Behave Pro allows you to capture these examples as scenarios directly on Issues/Stories within JIRA.
 It does this by adding a new panel Acceptance Criteria to Issues within JIRA and with a powerful editor supporting Gherkin (Given When Then format)

 Adding a new Scenario is simple, click Add scenario and fill in the details:

-- Feature - The name of the feature this scenarios belong to.
+- Feature - The name of the feature this scenario belongs to.
 Note: If you need a new feature just type in the name you want and the option to create it will appear

 - Scenario - The title or name of the Scenario you are creating

 - Steps - The Given When When And But steps that make up the scenario/example.
-The full range of Gherkin keywords are supported, including Examples tables.
-The powerful editor also supports auto completion of steps and table formatting.
+The full range of Gherkin keywords is supported, including Examples tables.
+The powerful editor also supports auto-completion of steps and table formatting.

 Once you've created the Scenario you will be able to see three additional items for the Scenario: Testing method/type (Automated or Manual), Tags (represented by the tag icon), and Trash-can icon to delete the scenario.